-I currently study episodic memory through the lens of population dynamics in the entorhinal cortex and hippocampus.
-In one project, we show how events are segmented and organized in time in the lateral entorhinal cortex.
-In the other, we show how a low-dimensional representation of space in the medial entorhinal cortex is transformed into a high-dimensional representation in the hippocampus, leading to the formation of individual, orthogonalized memories.
+I use large-scale recordings throughout the hippocampal formation in freely behaving rats to understand how memories are formed and organized.
+In my main project, we showed how behavioral events are segmented and organized in time in the lateral entorhinal cortex.
+In the other, we showed how a low-dimensional representation of space in the medial entorhinal cortex is transformed into a high-dimensional representation in the hippocampus, leading to the formation of individual, orthogonalized memories.

 How does our spatial memory system recognize changes in the environment?
 I performed chronic tetrode recordings in mouse hippocampus while manipulating the firing rate of upstream neurons in medial entorhinal cortex layer II.
 We revealed a novel role for grid cells in signaling contextual change to the hippocampus: the relationships between individual grid fields are stable over time, but can change independently.
 We used a computational model to demonstrate that these grid field rate changes are sufficient to drive remapping of hippocampal place cells.
 In a related study, I systematically compared the input-output relationships of CA3 and CA1 place cells to understand how these regions differentially transform sensory input, leading to unique functional roles in memory.